 Zhang Huiqi.
 Director since March 2016.
-Ms. Zhang is currently the supervisor for Henan Hongguang Real Estate Limited, a company primarily engaged in property development in China, and Henan Zensun Corporate Development Group Company Limited, a company mainly engaged in investment of city infrastructure and related public facilities, finance, commerce, tourism, culture, hotel and agriculture, as well as providing consulting services in investment management, asset management and business administration.
+Miss Zhang is currently a Non-Executive Director of Xingye Wulian Service Group Co.
+Ltd., whose shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (Stock Code:9916), and the supervisor for Henan Hongguang Real Estate Limited, a company primarily engaged in property development in China, and Henan Zensun Corporate Development Group Company Limited, a company mainly engaged in investment of city infrastructure and related public facilities, finance, commerce, tourism, culture, hotel and agriculture, as well as providing consulting services in investment management, asset management and business administration.
 She has held such supervisory position since January 2013 for Henan Hongguang Real Estate Limited and September 2013 for Henan Zensun Corporate Development Company Limited.
 These companies are controlled by Mr. Zhang Jingguo.
-Ms. Zhang is the daughter of Mr. Zhang Jingguo.
+Miss Zhang is the daughter of Mr. Zhang Jingguo.

-Prior to Heng Hongguang Real Estate Limited and Henan Zensun Corporate Development Company Limited, Ms. Zhang was a full-time student.
-Ms. Zhang graduated from the University College London and obtained a Master of Science in Project and Enterprise Management in 2015.
+Prior to Heng Hongguang Real Estate Limited and Henan Zensun Corporate Development Company Limited, Miss Zhang was a full-time student.
+Miss Zhang graduated from the University College London and obtained a Master of Science in Project and Enterprise Management in 2015.
 She holds a Master of Science in Management from the University of Leicester (2013) and a Bachelor of Management in Business Administration (Information Management and Information Systems) from Beijing Forestry University (2011).

-The Nominating and Corporate Governance Committee of our Board has concluded that Ms. Zhang should serve as a director because of her knowledge in real estate and property development.
+The Nominating and Corporate Governance Committee of our Board has concluded that Miss Zhang should serve as a director because of her knowledge in real estate and property development.